-General Considerations: For asymptomatic elevation in AST or ALT = $5-10 \times \text{ULN}$ (Grade ≤ 3), medications may be continued at the discretion of the study clinicians.
+General Considerations: For asymptomatic elevation in AST or $ALT = 5-10 \times ULN$ (Grade ≤ 3), medications may be continued at the discretion of the study clinicians.
 Careful assessments should be done to rule out the use of alcohol, non-study medication-related drug toxicity, the lactic acidosis syndrome, and viral hepatitis as the cause of the transaminase elevation.
 If the AST/ALT elevation is considered most likely to be due to concomitant illness or medication, standard management, including discontinuation of the likely causative agent, should be undertaken.

-For asymptomatic elevation 5-10 × ULN (Grade 3) believed secondary to study medications, all agents should be held until levels are Grade \leq 2, at which time therapy may be reintroduced with the substitution of NFV for EFV or NVP, if applicable.
-For asymptomatic or symptomatic elevation of AST or ALT >10 × ULN (Grade 4), all medications should be discontinued and held until levels are Grade \leq 2, at which time therapy may be reintroduced with the substitution of NFV for EFV or NVP, if applicable.
+For asymptomatic elevation $5-10 \times ULN$ (Grade 3) believed secondary to study medications, all agents should be held until levels are Grade ≤ 2 , at which time therapy may be reintroduced with the substitution of NFV for EFV or NVP, if applicable.
+For asymptomatic or symptomatic elevation of AST or ALT >10 × ULN (Grade 4), all medications should be discontinued and held until levels are Grade ≤ 2 , at which time therapy may be reintroduced with the substitution of a PI for EFV or NVP.
 All medications may be restarted if the laboratory abnormalities were thought secondary to a concomitant illness.
 If the subject was receiving an NNRTI (EFV or NVP), either of these medications should be considered the most likely cause of the elevations.
 The medications should be substituted and the NRTI medications can be resumed.
-If elevations >10 × ULN (Grade 4) recur in the absence of an NNRTI drug, all current ART and INH (if subject is receiving INH) should be discontinued.
+If elevations $>10 \times ULN$ (Grade 4) recur in the absence of an NNRTI drug, all current ART and INH (if subject is receiving INH) should be discontinued.
 Alternative ART and TB prophylactic regimens may be considered, at the discretion of the study investigator.

 INH Prophylaxis: Participants will not start INH if AST/ALT are $>3 \times$ ULN.
-At 1 month following initiation of INH, if AST/ALT >3 times the baseline value, INH will be discontinued.
-In the event of AST or ALT $>5 \times$ ULN (Grade ≥ 3), at any point thereafter INH should be discontinued.
+At 1 month following initiation of INH, if AST/ALT > 3 times the baseline value, INH will be discontinued.
+In the event of AST or ALT >5 × ULN (Grade \ge 3), at any point thereafter INH should be discontinued.